 - 2 tsp. sugar

-Gently mix tapioca mixture with the into the huckleberries.
-Allow to rest for 10 minutes.
+- Gently mix tapioca mixture with the into the huckleberries and allow to rest for 15 minutes.

-Pour the pie filling into the prepared pie crust and dot with butter.
+- After the fifteen minutes are up, pour pie filling into the prepared pie crust and dot with butter.